MANDAN Historical Society

 Trackside View of Mandan's Railroad Depot and Beanery 1947 from photo by Leo LaLonde

 Only the depot and beanery were built.
-The railway's management opted to move the offices destined for the third building to open space in an existing freight house building south of Main Street (which houses the Morton-Mandan Library today).
+The railway's management opted to move the offices destined for the third building to open space on the second floor in an existing freight house building.
+The freight house was remodeled in the 1970's to serve briefly as a call center.
+Today the freight building houses the Morton-Mandan Library on the main floor with a restaurant on the east side's second floor.

 Trackside View of Depot August 1969

 After the final passenger train service was terminated in 1979, buildings were turned over to the City of Mandan.
-In 1992, both the depot and beanery were remodeled and subsequently leased to area businesses.
-The depot is currently occupied by Five Nations Galley & Gift and the Fort Abraham Lincoln Foundation.
+In 1992, both the depot and beanery were remodeled and leased to area businesses.
+In 1995, the Fort Lincoln Foundation moved into the building with both its administrative offices as well as its retail operation Five Nations Art Gallery.